YINI-lang/YINI-spec/YINI-Specification.md

   * 10.1.2, "Inline Objects"
 - Updated section heading rule:
   * Section heading markers (^, ~, etc.) may be repeated up to six times to indicate levels 1–6.
-  * Beyond level 6, numeric shorthand must be used (see Section 5.3.1).
+  * Beyond level 6, numeric shorthand MUST be used (see Section 5.3.1).
 - Added support for objects (`{ ... }`).
 - Changed handling of trailing comma to:
   - A missing value (empty value) for a **section-top-level** key-value assignment and that is not inside `[ ]` or `{ }`) is equivalent to `Null`.